navalkishorparsoya/Revenue_Insights_Dashboard-/README.md

-# Revenue Insights of AtliQ Hotels | Hospitality domain
+# Revenue Insights Dashboard  | Hospitality domain
 --Using: Power BI And Excel

 --With this dashboard, the Revenue team of Atliq Grands was able to gain insights into their revenue trend.
 This could help in regaining their revenue and market share by 20% in the next month.